 A secured loan can reduce monthly outgoings when consolidating debts such as an unsecured loan or credit cards, especially if you repay over a longer loan term.
 Although this is a real positive for many, the total cost of borrowing should always be considered when taking out a new loan.

 If you extend the term of the loan term, though the initial monthly repayments may be less the overall cost can work out more.
 This is true even if you get a lower interest rate.
-It’s important that you consider all options before deciding to apply for a secured loan.
+It’s important that you consider all options before deciding to apply.

 Frequently asked questions